The Life of Benjamin Franklin, Volume 2

 Volume 2 takes Franklin from his marriage in 1730 to his retirement as a printer at the beginning of 1748, examining the mysteries of the illegitimate William Franklin's birth and mother and Franklin's increasing civic activities—starting the Library Company in Philadelphia in 1731, forming Pennsylvania's first volunteer fire company, and becoming an advocate for a clean Philadelphia environment.
 J. A. Leo Lemay assesses Franklin's numerous writings, attributing to him for the first time a deistic Indian speech, remarking on his use of the second African American persona in journalism, and analyzing his publishing sensation of 1747, The Speech of Miss Polly Baker.
 These belletristic works are complemented by Franklin's religious, political, and scientific writings, which he produced prodigiously.

-J. A. Leo Lemay is H. F. du Pont Winterthur Professor of English at the University of Delaware.
-He has written extensively on early American literature and is the author of numerous books, including The American Dream of Captain John Smith.
+J. A. Leo Lemay (1935-2006) was H. F. du Pont Winterthur Professor of English at the University of Delaware.
+He wrote extensively on early American literature and is the author of numerous books, including The American Dream of Captain John Smith.